gmungoc/SwingJSDemo/README.md

 9. Try making a change to the Java code; it should recompile (as Java) and transpile (to HelloWorld.js)
 10. Reload the web page to see the changes
 11. Add a main method to `HelloWorld2`, consisting of `new HelloWorld2().display()`, and run it
+    * tip: type ma then Ctrl-space for the main method template
     * experiment with dragging the mouse, with or without the Shift key pressed
 12. A second `.html` file should have been generated, for `HelloWorld2`.
 Try this in the browser.
 This demonstrates drawing on a SwingJS Graphics context.